samwesto/Monte-Carlo-Redistricting/README.md

 #### Arguements
 df: the dataframe with the same name produced by the function initialise.

 condf: the dataframe with the same name produced by the function initialise.

-pop_constraint: a decimal float that corresponds to the percentage deviance from the mean population the redistricting will tolerate
+pop_constraint: a decimal float that corresponds to the percentage deviance from the mean population the redistricting will tolerate.

-comp_constraint: a decimal float that corresponds to the minimum compactness score the algorithm will tolerate
+comp_constraint: a decimal float that corresponds to the minimum compactness score the algorithm will tolerate.

-alg_type: 'R', 'F' or 'FS' for Random, Flip or FlipSwap as described in the section FlipSwp above. comp (default 'area'): 'area' or 'MMI' depending on whether an area compactness metric or 'MMI' compactness metric is desired.
-If 'MMI' the OA data OAcol and OAframe are required. relabel (default 'by location'): 'bynumber' or 'bylocation' depending on which way the output should be labelled.
+alg_type: 'R', 'F' or 'FS' for Random, Flip or FlipSwap as described in the section FlipSwp above.

+comp (default 'area'): 'area' or 'MMI' depending on whether an area compactness metric or 'MMI' compactness metric is desired.
+If 'MMI' the OA data OAcol and OAframe are required.

+relabel (default 'by location'): 'bynumber' or 'bylocation' depending on which way the output should be labelled.
 By number relabels constituencies numerically in order of appear in the vector, bylocation orders them with respect to the first map presented to that constituency movement is minimised.

 OAframe (default None): the OAframe data that is produced by the function initialise and is required for MMI compactness.

 #### Output